 Dr. Miriam Ehrensaft, Associate Professor in Psychiatry and Behavioral Sciences

 Introduction to theories of criminal behavior from developmental and psychological perspectives, with focus on scientific and public perspectives.
 Investigate risk and protective factors influencing the development of delinquency and crime, systemic and sociocultural factors, ethical controversies, and applied topics in criminal behavior.
 Students critically evaluate, synthesize, and debate cases in context of current empirical research.
 Interactive learning emphasized.
 Open only to students in the Focus Program.

-Dr. Gareth Price: Visiting Assistant Professor of Linguistics
+Dr. Gareth Price, Visiting Assistant Professor of Linguistics

-This course examine the relationships between language and contemporary migration patterns that – directly or indirectly – affect millions of people across the globe, focusing especially on migration flows related to humanitarian challenges.
+This course examines the relationships between language and contemporary migration patterns that – directly or indirectly – affect millions of people across the globe, focusing especially on migration flows related to humanitarian challenges.
 Divided into three key themes, it analyzes the representation of migrants and migration in media and culture; language practices of migrants, including translanguaging and language learning; and policies towards migrants and their languages that pertain to governance in linguistically diverse societies.
 Interdisciplinary in approach, readings are drawn from linguistic anthropology and sociolinguistics, as well as political sociology and public policy studies.